luth1um/sudoku-solver-typescript/README.md

 A [Sudoku](https://en.wikipedia.org/wiki/Sudoku) solver written in TypeScript.
 The solver applies optimized [backtracking](https://en.wikipedia.org/wiki/Backtracking) for solving puzzles.
 If you want to see the solver in action, you can visit [this website](https://luth1um.github.io/sudoku-solver-angular/).

-The solver expects as argument a 9x9 `number` array where an entry is either an integer between `1` and `9` (in case the entry is given), or `-1` (in case the entry is unknown and needs to be calculated by the solver).
+The solver expects as argument a 9x9 `number` array where an entry is either an integer between `1` and `9` (in case the entry is known), or `-1` (in case the entry is unknown and needs to be calculated by the solver).

 # 🚀 Functions